yelloworangebananaa/biogemma_lora/README.md

 The model may generate inaccurate, incomplete, outdated, or fabricated information.

-Any important scientific claim should be verified against reliable primary literature or expert guidance.
+Important scientific claims should be verified using reliable primary literature or expert guidance.

 ## Conclusion